tagspaces/documentation/browsing-files.md

 ![](/media/image-swiper-controls.png)

-> **Hint:** As its name indicates, the image swiper fully supports (left or right) swipe gestures for navigation in the preview mode, on devices that allow for this.
+> **Hint:** As its name indicates, the ImageSwiper Perspective fully supports (left or right) swipe gestures for navigation in the preview mode, on devices that allow for this.
 You can also drag the images with the mouse pointer, to imitate the swipe gesture on devices that are not touch enabled.

 ### Generating live thumbnails for photos